Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 This program prepares students to initiate creative careers as visual artists or as professionals in the public and private spheres.
-The wide range of options include independent artist, commission artist, museum or gallery professional, art dealer, creative art director, private school teacher, college professor, community-based artist (in healthcare settings, nonprofit agencies, local and national public arts) and many others.
+The wide range of options include independent artist, commission artist, museum or gallery professional, art dealer, creative art director, private school teacher, college professor, community-based artist (in health care settings, nonprofit agencies, and local and national public arts) and many others.
 Career opportunities are also available with employers who seek graduates with a well-rounded humanities education.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: